What is a Process Flow Diagram?

 Conventions used for identifying process equipment

-The below tables (Table 2) contains the symbolic letters which are generally used to identify the process equipment in a process flow diagram.
+The below tables (Table 2) contain the symbolic letters which are generally used to identify the process equipment in a process flow diagram.

 Process flow diagram Symbols for Equipment | PFD Equipment Symbols